webix-hub/gitbook-spreadsheet-guide/edit_cells.md

 ![Sorted Column](img/sorted_range_of_cells.png)

-## Filtering
+## Filtering Data

+### Adding a filter

-You can add a filter for cells of a column.
+You can add filters for cells of a column.
 While selecting an option in the added filter, the whole grid data will be filtered according to the value of this option.

 ![Filtering Cells](img/cell_with_filter.png)